 A word of warning: Baskerville: A Sherlock Holmes Mystery may not be what you are expecting.

-Considered one of Doyle’s best Holmes’ mysteries – during his career Doyle wrote 56 short stories and four novels about the famous detective – Ludwig saw Baskerville as ripe for comedy.
-Problem is, this mish-mash of mystery and comedy doesn’t quite gel.
-Any attempt to keep track of Doyle’s story inside all the silliness, character transitions, costume changes and technology used in the production, is near impossible.
-For farce to work effectively there must be a solid base and, in this production at least, that base is built on rocky moors.
+Considered one of Doyle’s best Holmes’ mysteries, Doyle wrote 56 short stories and four novels about the famous detective – Ludwig saw Baskerville as ripe for comedy.
+The problem is, this mish-mash of mystery and humour doesn’t quite gel.
+Any attempt to keep track of Doyle’s story inside all the silliness, character transitions, costume changes and technology used in the production is near impossible.
+For farce to work effectively, there must be a solid base, and, in this production, at least, that base is built on rocky moors.

 It also leads us back to the earlier warning.
-Intermission chatter opening night centered on the realization by some that Baskerville was a farce.
-Fully expecting a serious Victorian mystery, there was disappointment from more than a few audience members.
-Guess the lesson here is that it is best to always read the fine print as the Arts Club quotes the New York Times, which called the show “self-aware and intentionally absurd” (although it fails to mention the review also wonders why “this fairly amusing play isn’t funnier”).
-Consider yourself duly informed.
-On both counts.
+Intermission chatter opening night centred on the realization by some that Baskerville was a farce.
+Fully expecting a serious Victorian mystery, there was a disappointment from more than a few audience members.
+I guess the lesson here is that it is best always to read the fine print as the Arts Club quotes the New York Times, which called the show “self-aware and intentionally absurd” (although it fails to mention the review also wonders why “this fairly amusing play isn’t funnier”).
+Consider yourself duly informed on both counts.

 Still, there are a few nice performances, and one cannot help but admire that the dozens of characters in the story are played by just three actors (the two other actors play Holmes and Watson exclusively).

-Particularly good is Mark Weatherley as Holmes’ sidekick, Dr Watson.
-Weatherley brings a likability to Watson that is tinged with a delightful self-awareness.
-As Holmes, Alex Zahara manages the detective’s arrogance, but on opening night too much of his delivery was lost to the wings; it doesn’t help that accents are as thick as butter.
+Particularly good is Mark Weatherley as Holmes’ sidekick, Dr. Watson.
+Weatherley brings a likability to Watson tinged with a delightful self-awareness.
+As Holmes, Alex Zahara manages the detective’s arrogance, but too much of his delivery was lost to the wings; it doesn’t help that accents are as thick as butter.

 As the only woman in the cast, Lauren Bowler seems to be auditioning for a Carol Burnett biopic; you’ll half expect her to arrive on stage at one point with a curtain rod running through the back of her dress.

 Technically, Baskerville does often dazzle.
-Movable scrims, live and pre-taped video, shadow puppets and all other manner of gimmicks are utilized.
-At times though things get messy, and the precision necessary to pull off all the intricate production elements is fleeting.
+Movable scrims, live and pre-taped video, shadow puppets and all other manners of gimmicks.
+Things get messy at times, and the precision necessary to pull off all the intricate production elements is fleeting.